 Ayurveda is the oldest form of healthcare in the world, which originated in India thousands of years ago.
 Ayur means life and Veda means science or knowledge.
 According to the ancient Ayurveda scholar Charaka, “ayu” comprises the mind, body, senses and the soul.

 The knowledge of Ayurveda was received by Dhanvantari from Lord Brahma and then later spread.
 Ayurveda is found in the ancient Rig Veda and Atharva Veda, containing a series of prescriptions that can help humans overcome various ailments.
-The principal early texts on Ayurveda include the Dhanvantri Nighantu, Charaka Samhita and Sushruta Samhita.
+The principal early texts on Ayurveda include the Dhanvantri Nighantu, Sushruta Samhita, and Charaka Samhita.
 Cataract surgery is mentioned in the Sushruta Samhita, as a procedure to be performed with a curved needle used to loosen and push out the obstruction from the field of vision.
 The eye would later be soaked with warm ghee and bandaged.
 6th century CE Chinese pilgrim Fa Hsien also described the institutional approach of Indian medicine.

 Ayurveda is extremely logical and clear in its approach.
 Ayurveda’s objective is not to suppress a particular symptom but to restore balance in our body.
 Ayurveda aims to restore health by working on the underlying causes of the disease, considering the state of the body and behavioural signs like attitude and conduct.
-Therefore, practice of Yoga, meditation and awareness towards one’s conduct are an integral part of Ayurvedic treatment.
+Therefore, the practice of Yoga, meditation and awareness towards one’s conduct are an integral part of Ayurvedic treatment.

 Vata pertains to air and ether elements.
 This energy is generally seen as the force, which directs nerve impulses, circulation, respiration, and elimination.
 As per Sri Sri Ayurveda, foods to avoid for people with vata disorders are Rajma, Chole, Chana, dry peas, chana flour.
 Person must avoid air-cooled places.